A Digital Future for Farmers

 Digital farming has basically enabled efficient farm management as farmers can access timely valuable insights so that they can adopt best practices, thus optimizing productivity of the farm, reducing losses and maximizing profits.
-Farmers can now get their queries solved and manage the supply chain directly through applications on their phone.
+Farmers can now get their queries solved and manage the supply chain directly through applications on their phone. loans for the jobless

 What does the future hold?

 - The idea of a driverless wheel on farms might not sound that practical at this point but will soon be a reality through advanced technology.
 Agriculture will have driverless tractors, drone controlled robots and remote controlled harvesters.